RyuIsStrange/Distributed-Task-Scheduler/README.md

 However with this I have learned many things such as message design, database integration, job persistence and state management, and more.

-I started this project ~1/5/26 and I am still working on this today.
+I started this project ~1/5/26 and I finished it on 5/12/26.
+I could have finished it faster but I took breaks while working on this.

 ## Technology Used
 **Backend/Coordinator:**